Is it goodbye to the Valley?

 Tuesday: New Zealand actress Judy McIntosh (pictured) makes her debut as Dr Nicola Tanner in ABC’s GP.
 In Beyond 2000 (HSV7), Amanda Keller examines China’s state policy of one child per family.

-Wednesday: Michelle Fawdon stars in an ABC docu-drama, This Time Next Time, as a crusading journalist assigned to write a feature article on the dangers of alcohol-related brain damage.
+Wednesday: Michele Fawdon stars in an ABC docu-drama, This Time Next Time, as a crusading journalist assigned to write a feature article on the dangers of alcohol-related brain damage.

 Thursday: In The Flying Doctors (GTV9), Dr Tom Callaghan (Andrew McFarlane) is buried alive when a mine shaft is deliberately collapsed on top of him as he tries to rescue an injured man.

 Source: TV Week (Victoria edition), incorporating TV Times and TV Guide.
 4 August 1990.
 Southdown Press.